immcantation/prestor/README.md

 ```

 **IMPORTANT!**
-prestor has moved to https://github.com/immcantation/prestor
+prestoR has moved to https://github.com/immcantation/prestor

 To update Git configuration settings use: